Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 It is open from 8:30 AM to 5:00 PM every day.
 It’s a great place to start your visit to Big Bend National Park.
 There is a park ranger information station with a theater, museum, a nice bookstore and gift shop, and a nature trail.
 Inside there are impressive exhibits about the history, geology, plants and animals.
 If you are looking for free Wi-Fi, most visitor centers have it available.
 After getting our maps and information, we enjoyed exploring the walking trail and learning about the native species within the park.

 As we drove towards Rio Grande Village from Panther Junction, the Chiso Mountains rise dramatically from the desert floor.
 The light constantly shifts throughout the day.
 I could not stop taking photos of them.
 Opting to keep moving, we made it to Rio Grande Village Campground in time to watch the sunset.
-The campground is basically an asphalt parking lot, however; it is the only campground in the park with power.
+The campground is basically an asphalt parking area, however; it is the only campground in the park with power.
 There are a variety of camping options available in the park, ranging from developed campgrounds to remote backcountry sites.

 A Welcome Reprise: Rio Grande Village